memorysafety/river/docs/what-is-it.md

    given service
 3. River MUST support the use of SRV records to provide a list of upstream servers for a given service
-4. **TODO: xDS?**
-5. River MUST have a configurable timeout for re-polling poll-based service discovery mechanisms
+4. River MUST have a configurable timeout for re-polling poll-based service discovery mechanisms
-6. River MUST support the use of DNS TTL as timeout value for re-polling poll-based service discovery mechanisms
+5. River MUST support the use of DNS TTL as timeout value for re-polling poll-based service discovery mechanisms

 ### 2.4 - Request Path Control